QuentinMaz/MDPFuzz_Replicability_Study_Artifact/README.md

 Its content consists of a <ins>reproduction</ins> study and a <ins>replication</ins> study of the paper [MDPFuzz: testing models solving Markov decision processes](https://dl.acm.org/doi/abs/10.1145/3533767.3534388).
 <!-- To that regard, the submission was already supported by two distinct code basis of the studies. -->
 This present artifact's structure reflects this, as it is composed of two main folders, namely: `reproduction/` and `replication/`.
-The very own nature of the work makes that it involves a tremendous amount of computation; yet we design the code such that the results should be similar if not identical to the ones in the paper.
+The very own nature of the work makes that it involves a tremendous amount of computations; yet we design the code such that the results should be similar if not identical to the ones in the paper.
 We additionally include a demontration as well as step-by-step instructions to entirely reproduce the two studies.
+Since we acknowledge that running all the experiments is almost untractable, we include Zenodo links to the data used in the original submission for the two studies.

 ## Getting Started

 ### Introduction

-The studies consist in executing testing methods for Reinforcement Learning models (also known as *policies*) in different scenarios, later referred to as *case studies*.
+The studies consist in executing testing methods for Reinforcement Learning models (also known as *policies*) in different scenarios, later referred to as *case studies* or *use cases*.
-Each method is executed several times (with differrent random seeds) in order to eventually compute statistical results.
+Each method is executed several times (with different random seeds) in order to eventually compute statistical results.
 The scenarios (also called *environments*) solved by the policies are quite diverse, but they mainly consist of games and system control problems such as [landing a spacecraft](https://gymnasium.farama.org/) or [driving a taxi](https://gymnasium.farama.org/environments/toy_text/taxi/).

 ### Requirements

 The experiments solely use [Python](https://www.python.org/), and the dependencies of each case study is installed in virtual environments with the package manager Conda.
 We provide a Docker image which has already all the virtual environments installed (except the ones for the use case *CARLA*; see below).
-As such, we invite the user to follow the software's instructions, which are detailed [here](https://docs.docker.com/engine/install/).
+As such, we invite the user to follow the instructions to install Docker, which are detailed [here](https://docs.docker.com/engine/install/).
 We also detail how to install each virtual environment as the beginning of the corresponding `README` files in case the Docker image is not used.
 To that regard, we tested them with a Ubuntu 20.04 system.

 #### Note on *CARLA*
-This use case is by far the most time-consuming to execute and the most difficult to setup and replicate.
+The use case *CARLA* is by far the most time-consuming to execute and the most difficult to setup and replicate.
 Besides the very long execution times, this driving simulator uses a client-server communication, making the Docker image not compatible.
-Therefore, to replicate the related experiments, you will have to install the environment on your local system.
+Therefore, to replicate the related experiments (we studied the latter in the two studies), you will have to install the environment on your local system.
 Similarly, for that use case we strongly recommend a graphic card.

 Therefore, we encourage the user to use the Docker image and replicate the other use cases, since we deem the *CARLA*'s experiments untractable (we needed around three months to setup and succesfully run all of them).